dampierch/aneuploidy/README.md

 1. From our normal WXS data, we want to call germline SNVs.
 We could also call somatic mutations, but the TCGA VCF files should suffice for that.
 2. We start with our subset of five normal tissue samples that are unique and have a unique tumor sample partner.
 There are 510 of these unique pairs in total.
 3. Our [download script](download.slurm) does not seem to work on the compute nodes, so we run it on a login node.
 We expect the download to be about 240 GB (average file size of [31 210 000 000 000 bytes / 1303 files] = 24 GB * 10 files).
 The actual file size is 218 GB for 10 BAM files.
-4. We call variants with...
+4. We call variants with GATK-HC

-# Scratch space

 ## Variant calling pipelines
 * [Kumaran, 2019](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2928-9) finds BWA or Novoalign with DeepVariant or SAMTools give best SNV results (GIAB gold standard)